hujhax/austin-improv-wiki/Emma Holder.md

 **Emma Holder** is an improv performer.

 ## History
 Emma Holder was a core cast member in [[The 43-Hour Improv Marathon]].
+She performs regularly with Big Beautiful Warlock, Three on a Match and sketch comedy group, Comedy Bazaar.
+She has performed in various main stage improv productions at Coldtowne Theater, the Hideout Theatre, and with GNAP.
+She directed the Coldtowne theater main stage production Beware of Female Spies.

 ## Troupes
 * [[Big Beautiful Warlock]]